KarenSpinner/newsletter-digest-standalone/README.md

 - **Featured count**: Set via CLI prompt or runstring.
 Default=5.
 - **Wildcard count**: Set via CLI prompt or runstring.
 Default=1.
 - **Articles per category**: No limit
 - **Articles per newsletter+author**: Default is no limit.
-Can set a limit in the runstring.
-Substack RSS limits seem to be 20 articles max.
+You can set a limit in the runstring if you wish.
+Substack RSS limits seem to be 20 articles max (per newsletter).

 ### Known Limitations

 - ** Restack Counts**: Restack counts are currently only available if the Substack API is used for engagement metrics.
 This is controlled by the -u runstring argument (no prompting).

-Future: Try to get restack counts from the HTML files, e.g. in <script>window._preloads = JSON.parse{...}, look for \"restacks\":<#>,\"reactions\":{\"\u2764\":<#>}

-- **Author Listing**: At present, only the lead author name is in the RSS file.
+- **Author Listing**: At present, only the lead author name is available in the Substack RSS files we read.
 When there are multiple authors, Substack appears to choose the name which occurs first alphabetically.
--- Secondary or additional authors' names are not shown in the digest.
-They are currently only available if the Substack API option is enabled (-u)
+-- Co-authors' names are now included in the digest IF the Substack API option is enabled (-u runstring argument).
+Otherwise, co-author names are not available in the digest output files, and cannot be matched.

+- **Author Matching**:
+The _Author_ column is not required in the input CSV file.
+If the column is present, and an Author value is provided, it will be matched to articles for that newsletter.
--- If a name is specified in an Author column of the Newsletter file, and an article in that newsletter does not have a byline for that author, the article will not be included in the digest.
+-- When a name is specified in an Author column of the Newsletter file, and the byline for an article in that newsletter does not match that author, the article will not be included in the digest.
+-- To include all articles from a newsletter even if an Author name is present in the newsletter file, disable name matching (-nm runstring argument).

+- **Missing Bylines**:
--- If an article has no byline:
+A small number of articles have no bylines, or named/credited authors.
+If an article has NO byline:
---- If there is a Publisher column in the newseletter file and it has a value for that newsletter, the Publisher name will be assigned to the article as its Writer.
+- If there is no Publisher column, or no value for a specific newsletter, then the name 'Unknown at <newsletter name>' will be assigned to the article as its Writer.
---- If there is no Publisher column, or no value for a specific newsletter, then the name 'Unknown at <newsletter name>' will be assigned to the article as its Writer.
+- If there is a _Publisher_ column in the newsletter file, and the row has a Publisher value for that newsletter, the Publisher name will be assigned to the article as its Writer.
-If Author name matching is enabled, then an article with no byline will not be included in the digest unless the Publisher is named as an Author in the newsletters file.
+If Author name matching is enabled _(there is an Author column, and a value for the Author, and the -nm option was not used)_, then an article with no byline will only be included in the digest if the Publisher is named as an Author in the newsletters file (on that row or on another row).

-At present, co-author names are not available unless the Substack API is used.
-A future workaround is to enhance the program to look inside the HTML of the article for additional author names.
-(Perhaps in 'entry' in <div id="main"  ... under <script type="application/ld+json">
-		{"@context": ... "author":[{"@type":"Person","name":"A<the author name we want>", "url":"https://substack.com/@<author_handle>",}]}
-Or in <script>window._preloads = JSON.parse{...}, look for 'name' and 'handle' in 'contributors'.
-If restack counts and co-author names can be obtained from the HTML in the future, then the Substack API will not be needed and that API call can be dropped to speed up the program's execution.

 ## Support